 Darcy Lewis is... well, we don’t exactly know much about her!
-Is she Jane Foster’s childhood?
+Is she Jane Foster’s childhood friend?
 Is she a fellow scientist?
 Is she one of Loki’s agents, having sworn a sacred oath to destroy Thor?
 So many questions… I’ve actually heard from many viewers that they despise the character for the same reason they hate Jar Jar: her clumsy, awkward sense of humor.
 She’s also not involved with the plot much, appearing in the film only as an excuse for even more Chris Hemsworth abs jokes!

 (4) Inspector Fix in Around the World in 80 Days

 Remember this old, wacky Jackie Chan flick?
-It’s supposed to be a parody of the classic Julius Verne tale!
+It’s supposed to be a parody of the classic Jules Verne tale!
 If you’re a fan of the original book, you might remember Fix, the prestigious and very capable Scotland Yard detective trying to arrest Phileas Fogg, the novel’s protagonist.
 Well, in this 2004 comedy, he is neither capable nor prestigious.
-Fix is the classic harmless villain, spending 120 minutes by getting hit in his ribs, face, and crotch!
+Fix is the classic harmless villain, spending 120 minutes getting hit in his ribs, face, and crotch!
 It’s a miracle he even survived the movie!

 (5) Fabrizio De Rossi in Titanic